Workers in many industries in 2023 are at risk of exposure to bloodborne pathogens, and it may not only be the industries that you’re thinking of.

-It is a common thing for healthcare workers to handle blood daily, but sometimes even healthcare workers don’t protect themselves as required.
+It is a common occurence for healthcare workers to handle blood, but sometimes even healthcare workers don’t protect themselves as required.

 In this guide, we’ll cover the top eight industries that require OSHA bloodborne pathogen training for their workforce.